 For every single emission source and gas, the contribution to the total GHG emissions of the respective source category at the level of 2F1, 2F2 and 2F4 is calculated.
-Only emission sources and gases that contribute more than 10% are considered to be relevant for Liechtenstein's GHG inventory under source category 2F.
-Emissions that account for less than 10% in the Swiss inventory are neglected, since they likely originate from an emissions source that does not occur in Liechtenstein.
+A threshold of 10% is defined and applied per sub-category (2F1, 2F2 and 2F4).
+Only emission sources and gases that contribute more than 10% to a given sub-category are considered to be relevant for Liechtenstein's GHG inventory under source category 2F.
+Emissions that account for less than 10% in the Swiss inventory in the respective sub-category are neglected, since they likely originate from an emissions source that does not occur in Liechtenstein.

-For the emission sources identified as relevant by applying the 10% threshold in the Swiss GHG inventory, emissions in Liechstenstein are estimated by applying the rule of proportion.
+For the emission sources identified as relevant by applying the 10% threshold in the Swiss GHG inventory, emissions in Liechtenstein are estimated by applying the rule of proportion.
 They are calculated based on the emissions reported by Switzerland and specific indicators such as the number of inhabitants or the number of employees.
 The Swiss emissions are then divided by the Swiss indicators in order to get Swiss-specific emissions per inhabitant or per employee etc. and are then multiplied by the corresponding indicator of Liechtenstein.
 This underlying assumption allows an estimate of emissions under source category 2F.
 As it can be assumed that the consumption patterns for industry, service sector and household sector of Liechtenstein are very similar to Switzerland, this approach will result in reliable figures for Liechtenstein.
 Further details on the methodological approach used for the calculation of emissions from source category 2F are documented in Annex A3.3.